cymru2000/GoneToExplore/content/blog/getting-the-most-out-of-avios.md

 **Any tricks to saving even more Avios?** Actually, possibly.
 If we look at redeeming with a partner rather than British Airways direct, things become a little more interesting.

 For example, Madrid to New York is only 34,000 return plus fees making the entire trip only £480.
 However, getting to and from Madrid may make the the overall costs higher than flying direct - though if you live outside London, flights to Madrid can be less than £50 return with a low cost airline.

+We will update this article over time and try to keep the advice relevant.